top of page

 Revit + ETABS: A Match Made for Modern Engineers

 Revit is primarily used for 3D modeling and documentation, while ETABS excels in structural analysis and design.
-Combining them means you can model in Revit and analyze in ETABS—without duplicating work or introducing errors.
+Combining them allows you to model in Revit and analyze in ETABS—without duplicating work or introducing errors.

-This is particularly helpful for engineers working on high-rise buildings, bridges, and large infrastructure projects.
-ETABS helps with lateral load analysis, seismic studies, and steel or concrete design, while Revit ensures coordinated detailing, documentation, and visualization.
+This combination is particularly helpful for engineers working on high-rise buildings, bridges, and large infrastructure projects.
+ETABS assists with lateral load analysis, seismic studies, and design for steel or concrete structures.
+Meanwhile, Revit ensures coordinated detailing, documentation, and visualization.

 But how do you ensure a smooth integration?